SpyglassMC/Spyglass/README.md

 # Note

 0. DHP uses cache to speed up renaming, finding definitions/references.
 The cache will be stored in `.datapack/cache.json` in your workspace.
 You should never edit the cache file manually.
 It shoud be added in `.gitignore` if you are using Git as your preferred version control tool.
 1. Please use the root directory of your data pack as the workspace.
-Otherwise you can't use all features provided by DHP which depend on the cache file.
+Otherwise you can't use all features depending on the cache file.

 # Features